-\begin{definition}[Weight of a node] The weight of a fence node is defined to be 0.
-For any internal node $v$, if there exists one edge in $E(v)$ which is not part of any triangle, the weight $w_v$ of node $v$ is set to be 0; if not, the weight is the minimum index of all the triangles in $T(v)$, that is $w_v = \min_{\triangle \in T(v)} {I_\triangle}$ \end{definition}
+\begin{definition}[Weight of a node] The weight of a fence node is defined to be \emph{0}.
+For any internal node $v$, if there exists one edge in $E(v)$ which is not part of any \emph{2}-simplex, the weight $w_v$ of node $v$ is set to be \emph{0}; if not, the weight is the minimum index of all the \emph{2}-simplices in $T(v)$, that is $w_v = \min_{\triangle \in T(v)} {I_\triangle}$ \end{definition}

 The weight of an internal node is an indicator of the density of surrounding nodes.
 If the weight of an internal node is 0, the node must be on the boundary of a coverage hole.
-The larger the weight is, the higher the probability that the node is not on the boundary of a coverage hole.
+The larger the weight is, the higher is the probability that the node is not on the boundary of a coverage hole.

 We also use the definition of simple-connectedness graph as in \cite{DLL09}.
 Let $G$ be a simple graph with vertex set $V(G)$ and edge set $E(G)$.
 A cycle $C$ is a sub-graph of $G$ if it is connected and each vertex in $C$ has degree two.
 The length of a cycle $C$ is the number of its edges, denoted by $|E(C)|$.
 The cycle space $C(G)$ of a graph $G$ contains all the cycles in $G$.
-The addition of two cycles $C_1$ and $C_2$ is defined as $C_1 \oplus C_2 = (E(C_1) \cup E(C_2)) \setminus E(C_1) \cap E(C_2)$.
+The addition of two cycles $C_1$ and $C_2$ is defined as $C_1 \oplus C_2 = (E(C_1) \cup E(C_2)) \setminus (E(C_1) \cap E(C_2))$.